Manager’s Message – May 2023

 According to Electrical Safety Foundation International, thousands of people in the United States are critically injured or electrocuted due to electrical fires and accidents in their homes.
 Many of these accidents are preventable.
 Electricity is a necessity, and it powers our daily lives.
 But we know firsthand how hazardous electricity can be because we work with it daily.

 Electricity is an integral part of modern life.
 Given the prevalence of electrical devices,

 tools and appliances, I would like to pass along a few practical electrical safety tips.

-- Replace frayed or cut power cords.
-Frayed wires pose a serious safety hazard.
-Power cords can become damaged or frayed from age, heavy use or excessive current flow through the wiring.
-If cords become frayed or cut, replace them to avoid getting a shock when handled.
+Frayed wires are a dangerous threat.
+Power cords can become damaged or frayed from age, heavy use or excessive current flow.
+Replace damaged, frayed or cut power cords, as they could cause a shock when handled.

-- Avoid overloading circuits.
+Avoid overloading circuits.
 Circuits can only cope with a limited amount of electricity.
-Overload happens when you draw more electricity than a circuit can safely handle by having too many devices running on one circuit.
+Overloading happens when you draw more electricity than a circuit can safely handle by having too many devices running on one circuit.

-- Use extension cords properly.
+Use extension cords properly.
 Never plug an extension cord into another extension cord.
-If you “daisy chain” them together, it could lead to overheating, creating a potential fire hazard.
+It could lead to overheating, creating a potential fire hazard.
 Don’t exceed the wattage of the cord.
-Doing so creates a risk of overloading the cord and creating a fire hazard.
-Extension cords should not be used as permanent solutions.
-If you need additional outlets, contact a licensed electrician to help.
+Doing so risks overloading the cord and starting a fire.
+Rather than using extension cords as permanent solutions, contact a licensed electrician to install additional outlets.

-- Talk with your children about playing it safe and smart around electricity.
+Talk with your children about playing it safe around electricity.
 Help them be aware of overhead power lines near where they play outdoors.
-Our priority is to provide an uninterrupted energy supply 24/7, 365 days per year.

 Manager Roger Kline